kaankutan/kutanspeech/README.md

 ### Word by word listener

 This sample actively previews your voice.
-And shows the full sentence when you finish speaking
+And shows the full sentence when you finish speaking.
 </br>

 ```py